 In 2020, we released a large content series focused on B2B Marketplaces.
 We had been investing in the category of companies since our 2014 Transfix investment and wanted to go deep on our thinking and learn from others.
-We’ve kept up investing in B2B Marketplaces, with portfolio companies like Reibus, Expedi, and VNDLY furthering our themes and ideas.
+We’ve kept up investing in B2B Marketplaces, with portfolio companies like Reibus, Expedi, and GraphiteRX furthering our themes and ideas.
+We've seen some of our themes come full circle with liquidity in companies like VNDLY.
 For this series, we covered history lessons from the prior era of companies with a focus on learnings from winners in the B2B Marketplaces category.
 Next, we interviewed founders who launched companies over the past ten years.
 Finally, we spoke with several leading B2B Marketplace investors.
 Below is a compilation of the work.
 Our aim is to update this periodically to give founders and investors additional perspective.

 Conversations With Founders

 Ryan Smith (LeafLink).
 Ryan has built one of the largest B2B Marketplaces in the cannabis space focused on connecting brands and retailers.
 He’s learned a ton in a really challenging operating space with a lot of state by state restrictions.

 Randy Altschuler (Xometry).
 Randy has created a B2B Marketplace for on-demand custom manufacturing bringing better price discovery and improved sourcing to a previously opaque market.
 He offered us some great insights around how B2B Marketplaces can create value for all participants.

 Drew McElroy (Transfix).
 Drew co-founded Transfix, a leading freight B2B Marketplace.
 He spoke with us about scaling, the role of domain expertise in building a marketplace, and the problems he focused on addressing when looking for initial market traction.